Ontotext-AD/graphdb.js/README.md

 which resources should be published.
 If any change in the project structure, `.gitignore` or `.npmignore` is made, then publishing must be verified in order to be guaranteed that needed sources will be properly published.
-The packaging could be verified using the `npm package` command which generates a `*.tgz` archive in the project root.
+The packaging could be verified using the `npm pack` command which generates a `*.tgz` archive in the project root.
 The archive should contain only the needed resources.
 Furture the archive could be used as a source for `npm install` where the path